 As Christian home educators, Bible should be the top priority in our day.
 It’s the most important thing.
 I have written extensively about this.
 As far as curriculum goes, I only use one real curriculum, which is the Picture Smart Bible.

 But there are several non-curriculum things that we do, too, and I have some detailed blog posts here:

 We also LOVE the Creation Apologetics Master Course from Answers in Genesis.
 (Actually, we love everything from AiG.
 We even have a subscription to AnswersTV.)
-The Creaation Apologetics class is good for teens and up.
-My 13 and 15 year olds watch the videos with me, and I read some of the articles aloud.
-Then we do the quizzes together.
-I cannot stress just how awesome this course is!
+The Creation Apologetics class is a great high school curriculum, though my middle school students watch the videos, too.
+We all do the quizzes together.
+I cannot stress just how awesome this course is as a homeschool program.

 Math-U-See has been our family’s curriculum for about 12 years.
 I love it because I am not math-savvy (everyone has their strengths and weaknesses!), so I appreciate the video instruction.
 It is a mastery program, with each level focusing on honing one complete skill: Alpha teaches addition, Beta teaches subtraction, Gamma teaches multiplication, etc.

 Each level comes with the Instructional DVD and/or streaming access, Teacher’s Guide, and Student Workbook.
 Most levels also make use of the manipulative blocks (which are life-changing!).
 One set of manipulatives will take you through all the levels.